dimkit/alexandria-audiobook-chapters/README.md

 **Step 5 — Result**
 - Listen to the finished audiobook in the browser
 - Download as MP3, or click **Export to Audacity** for per-speaker WAV tracks

-### Advanced Tools (Optional)

-These tabs are for power users who want more control over voice creation:

-- **Designer** — Create new voices from text descriptions (e.g., "A warm elderly woman with a gentle raspy voice").
-Save them to use as clone references in the Voices tab
-- **Dataset** — Build LoRA training datasets interactively, one sample at a time with audio preview
-- **Training** — Train LoRA adapters on voice datasets to create persistent voice identities that follow instruct directions

 ## Web Interface